 So have y’all heard of mate (pronounced ‘mah-tey’)?

 I’m sure most of my US readers have.
 I’d never heard of it before going to the US.
-Now, every time we visit the States, it’s one of the IMG_3748first things I buy to take home.
+Now, every time we visit the States, it’s one of the first things I buy to take home.

 If you don’t know, yerba mate (to give it its full name) is a drink made from the naturally caffeinated leaves of the Ilex paraguariensis plant, (a member of the holly family), from South America.
 It has been drunk by indigenous people in South America for centuries, and is now still widely consumed in Argentina, Brazil, Uruguay and Paraguay.
 Traditionally it is a social drink, made in a gourd, passed around a group of family or friends, and drunk through a metal straw.